AashishUpadhyay/SystemDesign/Robinhood/README.md

   - Orders to process: Records submitted to the topic are submitted to the excchange for execution
   - Orders processed: Records submitted to the topic are updated in the order management service for marking them as complete or cancellation
 - During peak hours more nodes can be added to handle the increased load in the number of orders to be processed

+## Stock Management Service:

+- Stock management service maintains the data feeds received from exchange
+- The service maintains the data in a search index
+- The index is a time series data
+- More instances of the service can be added to handle additional scale

+## Stocks alerats

+- A service that maintains a list of ticks and events registered
+- Watches feeds from the exchange and evaluate events on those feeds and sends notifications.
+Critical stock movements are prioritiseed.

+## Notification Service:

+- Notification service sends notification to users when a stock alert is generated.
+- Exponential back-off when system is unable to send notification

+## Reporting Service

+- A service that generates reports for the user